Canner/WrenAI/README.md

   </a>
 </p>

-> Wren AI is a **SQL AI Agent** for data teams to get results and insights faster by asking business questions without writing SQL.
+> Purgo AI is a **SQL AI Agent** for data teams to get results and insights faster by asking business questions without writing SQL.

 ![wrenai_overview](./misc/wrenai_view.png)